John Mytton: Decline and death

 Mytton was an extravagant spendthrift.
 Visitors to his estates sometimes found banknotes secreted around the grounds, whether left on purpose or simply lost.
 Over the course of fifteen years he managed to spend his inheritance and then fell into deep debt.
 His agent had calculated that if he could but reduce his expenditure to £6,000 a year for six years his estate would not have to be sold, but Mytton declared that "I wouldn't give a damn to live on £6,000 a year!"
 In 1831 he sold his estate at Dinas Mawddwy to John Bird, and fled to Calais to avoid his creditors.
 He had met an attractive 20-year-old woman named Susan on Westminster Bridge and offered her £500 a year to be his companion.
 She accompanied him to France and stayed with him until his death.

 During his stay in Calais he tried to cure his hiccups by setting his shirt on fire.
 Charles James Apperley, who wrote under the pseudonym of "Nimrod", was present at this event: "'Damn this hiccup!!' said Mytton as he stood undressed on the floor, apparently in the act of getting into bed 'but I’ll frighten it away'; so seizing a lighted candle applied it to the tail of his shirt – it being a cotton one – he was instantly enveloped in flames.
 A fellow guest and Mytton’s servant beat out the flames: 'The hiccup is gone, by God!', said he and reeled, naked, into bed."

-In 1833, Mytton returned to England, where, still unable to pay his debts, he ended up in the King's Bench Prison in Southwark.
+In 1833, Mytton returned to England, where, still unable to pay his debts, he was confined at Shrewsbury Prison, then transferred to the King's Bench Prison in Southwark.
 He died there in 1834, a "round-shouldered, tottering, old-young man bloated by drink, worn out by too much foolishness, too much wretchedness and too much brandy".
 The cause of death was delirium tremens.
 He was buried in the vault of the private chapel at Halston on 9 April.
+In 2023, a Time Team investigation sent a camera down into the vault, which discovered his intact coffin had what appeared to be the skin of his beloved pet bear draped over it.

 A print of a portrait of John Mytton by Rudolph Ackermann was published in 1847, 13 years after their deaths.
 These were marked "JOHN MYTTON ESQ.
 HALSTON SALOP ~ from an original picture in the possession of John Bishton Minor Esq.
 Astley House Pradoe, guardian of J. F. G. Mytton, this engraving of his ward's late father" When the print was published John jnr would have been 24 years old and would have inherited what was left of the estate.
 There is also a portrait of Mytton on horseback, by William Webb, and numerous illustrations, by Henry Thomas Alken and T. J. Rawlins, appear in Nimrod's Life of John Mytton.